sunzhuoshi/VRDemoHelper/README.md

 1. Maximize VR game window for demonstration, both win32(not supported now) and x64 games
 2. Hide Steam VR popup window automatically(developing)
 TODO: use overlap window or notification rather than popup window to show the notification?
-3. show FPS overlay
+3. show FPS overlay(low priority, for steam already supports it)
 4. Minimize performance loss
 ### TODO
 1. support "search" trigger type to deal with Steam popup window(it seems not to be hooked)
-2. add default implementation and create one if log4cplus.prop or rule_config.ini don't exist
+2. add default implementation and create one if log4cplus.prop or rule_config.ini doesn't exist
 3. hook D3D to show FPS like fraps
 4. support win32 games